giovannilentini/file_system/README.md

 # File System Similar to FAT

 This project implements a simple file system inspired by the structure of a File Allocation Table (FAT).
-It is written in C and uses an image file (`test_disk.img`) as persistent storage support.
+It is written in C and uses an image file as persistent storage support.
 The project includes various functionalities for file and directory management, based on data blocks and a file allocation table (FAT).

 ## Implemented Features